austral/austral/docs/walkthrough.md

            state table.

-    4. When encountering an `if` statement, traverse the true and false branches separately, the common rows (those with the name variable name) in the resulting tables must have the same state.
+    4. When encountering an `if` statement, traverse the true and false branches separately.
+The two resulting tables must have the same set of variable names.
+For each variable, check the state is the same in both tables.
 This is to enforce that if a variable is consumed in one branch it is consumed in all others.
-Continue with the intersection of the two tables.
+Continue with either table.

     5. Analogously with `case` statements.
-Continue with the intersection of all the resulting tables.

     6. When encountering a `borrow` statement for a variable `x`, check that `x` is `Unconsumed`.
-Mark `x` as `BorrowedRead` or `BorrowedWrite` for the duration of the statement's body.
+Mark `x` as `BorrowedRead` or `BorrowedWrite` for the duration of the statement's body, when the body ends, mark `x` as `Unconsumed`.

     7. When encountering a `return` statement, ensure that all variables in the state table are consumed.
 Otherwise, signal an error.